-Read any romance — gasping and quivering pants rule the pages, especially of really hot erotica .
+Read any romance — gasping and quivering pants rule the pages, especially of really hot erotica.
 When it comes to sex, breathing becomes totally involuntary and is the unmistakable mark of arousal.
-Locked in embrace with your lover when sweat is stinging your eyes and your balls are ready to bust, few of us are counting our breaths.
+Locked in an embrace with your lover when sweat is stinging your eyes and your balls are ready to bust, few of us are counting our breaths.
 When I’m teasing the edge of cumming for at least an hour, breath is a runaway steam locomotive and hardly an exercise in zen.

 In With The Good Air

 Breath is mostly involuntary.
 We spend the vast majority of our days and nights without giving breath a thought.
-If our body needs an inhale, it takes an inhale without courtesy of permission.
+If our body needs an inhale, it takes an inhale without the courtesy of permission.
 You can mostly trust your body to take it when it needs it, and when it’s not getting it, believe me, your body will let you know.

 There’s magic is in all other facets of breath.
-And magic that can throw open the windows of your sex life and let in a surprisingly fresh breeze!
+And the magic that can throw open the windows of your sex life and let in a surprisingly fresh breeze!

-The artist in me enjoys the metaphorical facets of breath — inspiration for writers, musicians and artists; breath of the divine as creator and indwelling of creation; the intimate breath shared among friends and lovers.
+The artist in me enjoys the metaphorical facets of breath — inspiration for writers, musicians, and artists; the breath of the divine as creator and indwelling of creation; the intimate breath shared among friends and lovers.
 Breath is an expression of life and essence from deep within connected to what shares and gives life and newness from without.